 Administrators have the discretion to determine the appropriateness of attire and grooming, and make special exceptions, including those for religious or medical necessities.
 If an administrator determines that a student's attire is inappropriate or violates the dress code, disciplinary action will be in accordance with the Student Code of Conduct.
 Appropriate disciplinary procedures will be followed in all cases.

 Student IDs are non-negotiable.
-Student IDs must be visible on High School students at all times inside the building.
+Student IDs must be on and visible all times inside the building.
 If an ID is lost, it can be replaced for a fee of \$5.

 Monday - Thursday Attire